Frequently Asked Questions (FAQ)

 Participants may also provide consent to have their medical records reviewed by the research team from the previous 5 years.
 Researchers only access health conditions that are potentially related to arsenic exposure.

-At the request of the Yellowknives Dene First Nation leadership, YKDFN members also completed a medical questionnaire and a brief medical exam that included measurements of height, weight, and blood pressure.
+In 2017 and 2018, at the request of the Yellowknives Dene First Nation (YKDFN) leadership, YKDFN members also completed a medical questionnaire and a brief medical exam that included measurements of height, weight, and blood pressure.

 Q. Why does the study need to review my medical record?